MEDSL/2020-elections-official/README.md

 ## North Carolina

 Added 01-27-2021.
-Updated 09-20-2021 to include transfer ballot data within "individual_states" zipfile.
-The file "2020-nc-precinct-general-transfer.csv" contains the mode for transfer ballots.
+Updated 09-20-2021 to include sorted precinct data within "individual_states" zipfile.
+The file "2020-nc-precinct-general-sorted.csv" contains the mode for transfer ballots.
 Matching these votes to specific precincts introduces small amounts of error to the overall vote totals when aggregating by office/county.

+Updated 03-14-2022.
+* The raw data source for the sorted precinct results is: https://dl.ncsbe.gov/?prefix=ENRS/2020_11_03/results_precinct_sort/

+* The codebook for the original fields in the raw sorted precinct results is: https://s3.amazonaws.com/dl.ncsbe.gov/ENRS/2020_11_03/layout_results_precinct_sort.txt

+* The raw data for the sorted precinct results contains two precinct columns (number and name).
+We combine these fields in the latest update, separating with an underscore "_" (name_code).
+If the fields match exactly or one is left blank, we only report one field that contains information.

+* The raw data sorted precinct results contains a field for the "group number", which is related to the voting mode.
+This field was initially excluded, but this introduced error to our version of the results in the form of near duplicate rows.
+Therefore, we have added the "Group number" to the mode field, separated by an underscore "_" (voting method_group number).

 ## North Dakota